Coca-Cola violates international law by operating on stolen Palestinian land. Stop Coca-Cola profiting from the occupation.

 By campaigning to boycott Coca-Cola, we increase the impact of our individual actions and turn it into a united, clear message: no company should profit from apartheid.

-Join our growing movement to boycott Coca-Cola for a free Palestine
+Join our growing movement to boycott Coca-Cola for a free Palestine.

 TAKE ACTION:

 Sign your pledge to boycott Coca-Cola from now.
 (You can do this by clicking on the ''pledge'' button above).
+Don’t buy it for family or friends, don’t serve it at events, cut Coca-Cola from your life.

 Coca-Cola has a factory in Atarot, an illegal Israeli settlement built on stolen Palestinian land.
 Palestinian communities are forcibly removed for these settlements to be built.
 This is illegal under international law.